 It all Adds Up

-There are plenty of things you can do to improve your bike handling on a mountain bike, but these principles apply no matter what conditions you find yourself in.
+There are plenty of things you can do to improve your mountain biking skills, but these principles apply no matter what conditions you find yourself in.
 If you want to be a faster mountain biker, establish a proper base of support, maintain a deep hinge to keep your chest low and stay stable, and endlessly refine the smooth connection between the Row and Anti-Row movements to maintain momentum.
 All these skills add up and can make you a faster and more capable mountain biker.

 Get even more information on bike handling and our clinic with Lee in Episode 127 of the Ask a Cycling Coach Podcast.